-We are no longer accepting applications for this opportunity.
+We are not accepting applications for this opportunity at this moment.

 Applicants will submit general personal background information and a brief description of an innovative idea that promotes leadership in YouthMappers.
 The idea can be about an activity already undertaken or about a potential idea to implement in the future.
 Students are invited to consider submitting ideas about one or more of the following themes, or other themes: youth leadership, open mapping techniques, data visualization, science communication, inclusive community participation, capacity building, and/or international partnerships.

 YouthMappers will provide selected students with capacity training in open mapping techniques to help them enrich their home chapter activities and networking with other chapters.
 They will also receive professional development and leadership training, have access to mentoring by international experts and engage in an online community with the other participants.
-The program provides airfare, lodging, and some meals for a week-long workshop to be held in Pretoria in January 2019.
+The program provides airfare, lodging, and some meals for a week-long workshop.

 The group of students will together produce resources based on their experiences and the collaboration during the event that will be disseminated via the YouthMappers Resource Library.
 The official language for this initiative is English but editors will be provided by the program.